 III.
-South Dakota Should Join the National Trend Toward SOL Reform for Child Sex Abuse by Eliminating its Civil SOL and Opening a Revival Window
+Nevada Should Join the National Trend Toward SOL Reform for Child Sex Abuse by Eliminating its Civil SOL and Reviving Expired Claims

-There is a national and global movement for SOL reform.
+There is a vibrant national and global movement for SOL reform.
 The trend is toward elimination of civil and criminal SOLs and the revival of expired civil claims.
-For an analysis of the SOL reform movement from 2002 through 2020, see CHILD USA's 2020 SOL Report.
-2019 was a banner year for helping child sex abuse survivors access justice by changing the statutes of limitations.
-With the public more awake than they've ever been to the injustice survivors faced by being shut out of courts, there was a surge of SOL reform, with 23 states and Washington D.C changing their SOLs for the better in 2019.
-The powerful SOL reform wave rode its way into 2020, with 30 states introducing legislation, but the outbreak of Covid-19 slowed its momentum.
-Despite significant disruptions by Covid-19 in 2020, 8 states passed new and improved SOL laws for child sex abuse.
-By February of 2021, 26 states have already introduced SOL reform bills.
+For an analysis of the SOL reform movement since 2002, see CHILD USA's Report: History of U.S. SOL Reform: 2002-

+2020.^{viii} 2019 was a banner year for changing the statutes of limitations for child sex abuse to help survivors access justice and prevent future abuse.
+With the public more awake than they've ever been to the injustice survivors faced by being shut out of courts, there was a surge of SOL reform, with 23 states and Washington D.C changing their SOLs for the better in 2019.^{ix} The powerful SOL reform wave rode its way into 2020, with 30 states introducing legislation, but the outbreak of Covid-19 slowed its momentum.
+Despite significant disruptions by Covid-19 in 2020, 8 states passed new and improved SOL laws for child sex abuse.^x